qnbhd/mljet/docs/source/tutorial/index.rst

 Tutorial
 ========

-If you are new to DeployMe or want a general introduction read this tutorial.
+If you are new to MLJET or want a general introduction read this tutorial.

 .. raw:: html